A Generally Covariant Model of Spacetime as a 4-Brane in 4+1 Flat Dimensions: Introduction

 We make the usual assumptions of homogeneity and isotropy for the cosmological universe.
-We also want the universe to expand, in accordance with modern astronomical observations.
-The most appropriate metric to choose here is the FLRW metric.
-Thus the metric that we want as the ground state solution of our theory is
+As explained, we also want the universe to expand, in accordance with modern astronomical observations so we choose the most appropriate metric as the FLRW metric.
+The metric that we want as the ground state solution of our theory is

 where the speed of light $c$ is set to unity, $a$ is the scale size and $\mathrm{g}_\Sigma$ is a 3-dimensional space with uniform curvature.
 We prefer the homogeneous and isotropic universe starting from a point.
 The term $\mathrm{g}_\Sigma$ contains